-#onthisday in 1955, Russell–Einstein Manifesto was issued in London.
+#onthisday in 1955, the Russell–Einstein Manifesto was issued in London.
 The document sought to highlight the dangers of nuclear proliferation and entreated world leaders to search for peaceful resolutions to conflict.
-Ten years earlier, on the same day an atomic bomb was dropped on Nagasaki, the philosopher Bertrand Russell began composing his first comments on ‘the bomb’.
+Ten years earlier, on the same day an atomic bomb was dropped on Nagasaki, the philosopher Bertrand Russell began composing his first comments on ‘the bomb.’

 It is impossible to imagine a more dramatic and horrifying combination of scientific triumph with political and moral failure than has been shown to the world in the destruction of Hiroshima.